Chunglebimper/xBD-summer-scholars-25/README.md

 # xBD-summer-scholars-25

+WARNING: Running this code on a non Linux machine results in errors.
+To be fixed: use os.path.join()

+### jsonTest.py
+- This file reads in the raw .json file and draws the associated polygons onto the original image.
+Each polygon is a different color based on the damage classification.
+Serves as a visual to help understand the expected result.

 ### tiffTestingRaw.py
 - This function reads tiff files of 32-bits using the rasterio library.
 By a process of converting the image to an array, and transposing the bands, the image is normalized and split into multiple RGB bands before being saved with a full composite image.
 ________________________________